 This is a heightened state of alertness, with a specific focal point.

 The entire difference between Yellow and Orange is this specific target for your attention.
 Your focal point is the person who is doing whatever drew your attention to him.
 It might be the fact that he is wearing a field jacket in August.
 It might be that he's standing by a column in the parking garage, instead of going into the building, or getting in a car and leaving.
 It might be that you have been in five stores at the mall, and saw this same guy in every one of them.
 His actions have caused you to take note of him, so you must assess him as a potential threat, just as the fighter pilot assessed the blip earlier.

 You may, or may not, actually be fighting, but you are MENTALLY PREPARED to fight.
 In many, or perhaps even most, circumstances where you have gone fully to Red, you will not actually physically do anything at all.
 The entire process of escalating from Yellow, to Orange, to Red, then de-escalating right back down the scale as the situation is resolved, occurs without any actual physical activity on your part.
 The key is that you were mentally prepared for a conflict, and thus could physically act if the situation demanded.

 With these colors in mind, it will give you a better idea of how to be prepared when walking around on your daily activities.

-Keep monitoring our website, there will be more in-depth tips and ideas to keep you safe in upcoming articles.
+Keep monitoring our website, there will be more in-depth tips and ideas to keep you stay safe in upcoming articles.